Vehicle-to-grid: Efficiency

-Most modern battery electric vehicles use lithium-ion cells that offer round-trip efficiency greater than 90%.
+Most modern EVs use lithium-ion cells that offer round-trip efficiency greater than 90%.
 Efficiency depends on factors like charge rate, charge state, battery state of health, and temperature.

-The majority of losses are in system components other than the battery.
-Power electronics such as inverters typically dominate losses.
-A study found round-trip efficiency for V2G system in the range of 53% to 62%.
-Another study reports efficiency of about 70%.
-Overall efficiency depends on multiple factors and can vary widely.
+Most energy losses are from system components other than the battery, particularly power electronics such as inverters.
+One study found round-trip efficiency for V2G systems in the range of 53% to 62%.
+Another study reported efficiency of about 70%.
+Overall efficiency depends on many factors and can vary widely.

 Implementation by country

-A study conducted in 2012 by Idaho National Laboratory reported estimates and plans for V2G in various countries.
-The potential is difficult to quantify because the technology is still nascent.
+According to a study by the U.S. Department of Energy (DOE), the increasing use of plug-in electric vehicles and other electricity-dependent technologies could increase the strain on US power grids by as much as 38% by 2050.
+Coping with this heightened demand presents a significant challenge for both power companies and government agencies.

 United States

-In July 2022, eight electric school buses in the San Diego Gas & Electric service territory were part of the first V2G project intended to boost reliability during electric emergencies.
-Using V2G software from Nuvve, the bus batteries are aggregated with others in a nearby school district to form a participating resource under the Emergency Load Reduction Program (ELRP), which was started in 2021 by the California Public Utilities Commission.
-SDG&E, Pacific Gas and Electric and Southern California Edison manage the five-year ELRP pilot.
+In July 2022, eight electric school buses in the San Diego Gas & Electric (SDG&E) service territory were part of a five-year pilot V2G project to boost reliability during electricity failures.
+Using V2G software from Nuvve, the bus batteries are aggregated with others in a nearby school district to form a participating resource under the Emergency Load Reduction Program (ELRP), which was initiated in 2021 by the California Public Utilities Commission.
+SDG&E, Pacific Gas and Electric and Southern California Edison to manage the pilot.

-In September 2022, the BIDIRECTIONAL Act was introduced in the US Senate, to "create a program dedicated to deploying electric school buses with bidirectional vehicle-to-grid (V2G) flow capability.”
+In September 2022, the BIDIRECTIONAL Act was introduced in the US Senate, to "create a program dedicated to deploying electric school buses with bidirectional vehicle-to-grid (V2G) flow capability”.
+The bill died in committee.

 In North America, at least two major school-bus manufacturers—Blue Bird and Lion—are working on proving the benefits of electrification and V2G technology.
-As of 2020, school buses in the U.S. used $3.2B of diesel a year; their electrification could potentially help stabilize the electrical grid, lessen the need for power plants, and reduce exposure to exhaust.
+As of 2020, school buses in the U.S. used $3.2B of diesel a year.
+Their electrification could help to stabilize the electricity grid, lessen the need for power plants, and reduce gas and particulate pollution and carbon dioxide from exhaust emissions.

-In 2017, at University of California San Diego, V2G technology provider Nuvve launched a pilot program called INVENT, funded by the California Energy Commission, with the installation of 50 V2G bi-directional charging stations around the campus.
+In 2017, at the University of California San Diego, V2G technology provider Nuvve launched a pilot program called INVENT, funded by the California Energy Commission, with the installation of 50 V2G bidirectional charging stations around the campus.
 The program expanded in 2018 to include a fleet of PEVs for its Triton Rides shuttle service.

 In 2018 Nissan launched a pilot program under the Nissan Energy Share initiative in partnership with V2G systems company Fermata Energy to use V2G technology to partially power Nissan North America's headquarters in Franklin, Tennessee.
 In 2020 Fermata Energy's bidirectional electric vehicle charging system became the first to be certified to the North American safety standard, UL 9741, the Standard for Bidirectional Electric Vehicle (EV) Charging System Equipment.